Flow Equivalence of G-SFTs: -SFTs following Adler-Kitchens-Marcus

 Our next task is to compute the stabilizer data for $T_A$ from the matrix $A$.
 First we recall a standard reduction; see the citation for a proof.

 \begin{proposition} \cite[Proposition 4.4]{BSullivan} Let $A$ be an irreducible matrix over $\Z_+G$.
 Let $i$ be an index of $A$ and let $H=W_i(A)$.
-Then there is a diagonal matrix $D$ over $\Z_+G$ with each diagonal entry in $G$ (i.e. $\overline D = I$) such that every entry of $DAD^{-1} $ lies in $\Z_+H$. \end{proposition}
+Then there is a diagonal matrix $D$ over $\Z_+G$ with each diagonal entry in $G$ (i.e., $\overline D = I$) such that every entry of $DAD^{-1} $ lies in $\Z_+H$.
+(It suffices for each $j$ to set $D(j,j)=g$ for some $g$ such that for some $k$, $a_{ijkg}>0$.) \end{proposition}